 He smiled.
-“That’s better mate.
-Do me a favour, when you get to hospital, tell them how you feel.
+“That’s better, mate.
+Do me a favour, when you get to the hospital, tell them how you feel.
 Be honest to get all the help you need, and let your family hear you laugh again.
 Your daughter needs her dad; who’s gonna teach her your Scouse ways if you’re not around?”

 The on-duty police arrived.
 My life-saver handed over what had happened and told them to make sure I get all the help I needed.
 He walked me to the police car and as we parted ways he told me to stay safe.

 I still remember the day my wife, Mel, told me she was pregnant.
 It was October 2012.
 We had been married the June before and had just returned from our honeymoon.
 We had only been trying for a baby for a few months so I was shocked – but excited – that we had succeeded so quickly.
 Only a few weeks before we had been riding roller coasters in Blackpool and now we were starting on our own roller coaster.
 Little did we know bumpy this ride was going to be.